Woodcut depicting cooperative living housing

 Training

-Advising, teaching, and mentoring CLT practitioners on organizational policies, operational procedures, and project development.
+Advising, teaching, and mentoring CLT practitioners, homeowners, and community leaders on organizational policies, operational procedures, and project development.

 Woodcut of firefighters